dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/library_design/plasmid_mutagenesis_analysis/README.md

 # Plasmid mutagenesis analysis

 This sub-folder contains script required to analyse mutation frequencies in the four H5 plasmid DMS libraries produced for this project.
-The four libraries are as follows:
+The four libraries are as follow:

 `Lib1_10` Library 1 produced with one round of mutagenesis using 10 PCR cycles.
 `Lib1_10-8` Library 1 produced with two rounds of mutagenesis using 10 and 8 PCR cycles, respectively.